ma7moud111/ewallet-nti-cpp-project/README.md

 ## Localization

 The application supports English and German languages.
-Translations are managed in `Localizer.cpp`.
+Translations are managed in `src/ui/Localizer.cpp`.
 To add new languages:

 1. Add new enum value to `Settings::Language`
 2. Add translations to the `initializeTranslations()` method